James Spriggs Payne: Later life and family

+Payne married three times in his life.
+He was widowed twice.
+He had nine children in total.
 On leaving political office in 1878, Payne continued his lifelong involvement in church work.
 In 1880, he was the Liberian delegate at the General Conference of the Methodist Episcopal Church in Cincinnati, Ohio.
 The next year, he was elected president of the Methodist Annual Conference of Liberia.
 James Spriggs Payne died in Monrovia in 1882.